 – relatives (brothers, sisters and spouses or civil partners of relatives)

 Section 286 TCGA 1992 identifies persons with whom we are “connected” for CGT purposes.
-A taxpayer is connected with his or her spouse.
+A taxpayer is connected with their spouse.
 Remember that the term spouse includes a civil partner.
 A taxpayer is also connected with his “relatives”.
 “Relatives” include ancestors such as one’s parents or grandparents.

 These include one’s brothers-in-law or sisters-in-law, they being the brothers or sisters of one’s spouse.
 Relatives of one’s spouse also include one’s mother-in-law or father-in-law, so these people are also treated as connected persons.
-Finally a taxpayer is connected with spouses of his relatives.
+Finally, a taxpayer is connected with the spouses of his relatives.

 An example of a son that wishes to buy a property from his father in law

 John is the stepfather to Andrew and has moved into the family home with Andrew’s mum.
 Andrew wishes to buy the property from John, which they agree to transfer the property as a gift.
-We will ignore the seven-year inheritance tax rules for the purpose of this article.
+We will ignore the seven-year inheritance tax rules for this article.

 On the face of it, you would assume that there is no CGT to pay by Andrew buying a property from John.
-This is because the sales price for John is £100,000 and the original purchase price is also £100,000.
-No gain no less.
+This is because the sales price for John is £100,000, and the original purchase price is also £100,000.
+No gain, no loss.

 £200,000 Market Value of the property